Diagnosis of Endometriosis

 The doctor will ask you about your symptoms, take a medical and family history, and perform a pelvic exam.
 If your family history, medical history, and/or medical examination support the possibility of endometriosis, your doctor may want to do additional studies to determine whether you have endometriosis.

 There are differing approaches.
-The traditional approach advocates a certain diagnosis and classification of the severity of endometriosis before giving any therapy for possible endometriosis.
+The first is to determine the diagnosis and severity of the endometriosis before beginning therapy.
 In contrast, those practicing the modern approach advocate a therapeutic trial in patients who are deemed likely to have endometriosis, without requiring surgical confirmation.
 The latter is most often used when the patient’s primary symptom is pain, and there is no immediate desire for fertility.

 If your doctor suspects you have endometriosis, the following tests may be ordered: